 On my honor, I have neither given nor received any aid on this work, nor am I aware of any breach of the Honor Code that I shall not immediately report.

 As indicated in the Preamble, the Honor Code’s applicability is not limited to cheating on academic work.
 It relates to lying, cheating, and stealing of any variety, at any place and any time.
 A student’s obligation under the Honor Code does not start or stop at the edge of the campus.
 It applies in all places, year-round.

-All suspected Honor Code violations should be reported to the President of the Student Government.
+All suspected Honor Code violations should be reported to the President of Student Government as promptly as is practical.
 It is recommended that, before making such a report, the suspecting person ask the suspect to turn himself in to the President of Student Government.
 The suspecting person should promptly follow up with the President of Student Government to determine whether the suspect has reported the infraction.

 The penalty for a breach of the Honor Code is suspension or expulsion from the College.
 The Chairman of the Student Court reports the imposition of a penalty to the Dean of Students, who, unless prohibited from doing so by Law, informs at least one parent of the convicted student, after giving the student a reasonable amount of time to first contact said parent.